-Drug education is delivered through a well-planned PSHE and well-being provision.
-Watling uses PSHE the Science Curriculum for all phases as the basis for developing drug education.
-PSHE and Wellbeing lessons provide an effective context for drug education because they focus on developing skills and exploring attitudes as well as learning about healthy and safe lifestyles.
+Drug education is delivered through a well-planned Wellbeing (PSHE) provision.
+Watling uses the Wellbeing and the Science Curriculum for all phases as the basis for developing drug education.
+In addition to Wellbeing lessons, tutorials provide an effective context for drug education because they focus on developing skills and exploring attitudes as well as learning about healthy and safe lifestyles.